 Before anyone decides to dismiss the article because I’ve chosen to center it around a quote from Frozen II, allow me to start with a little story time.
 I remember sitting in the darkened theatre in November sobbing after hearing those very words because it was such a simple, yet evocative way to say that failure is giving up.
 I also remember thinking “wow, I need to write about this eventually.”
 And naturally time slipped by me then the world kind of, sort of essentially started falling apart.
 Here we are, seven months later, and I suppose there’s a reason I didn’t write something then.

 I can’t remember a time in history where something bad happened every single day the way it has in 2020.
 The brutal and blatantly racist killings of Black men and women in the hands of police offers.
-Famines, an epidemic, and genocide in Yemen.
+Famines, a pandemic, and genocide in Yemen.
 The constant and horrific threats Filipinos are facing in their own country Further attacks from Azerbaijan towards Artsakh/Armenia.
 If I list everything, this wouldn’t end.
 Oh, and let’s not forget the ongoing pandemic that’s causing incessant arguments on scientific legitimacy and face coverings invading human freedom.
 I’m an optimist, I can often find the silver lining in almost anything but accepting that things won’t get better any time soon has been my new normal.
 But that’s where “do the next right thing” comes in.

 James 2:8 states “If you really fulfill the royal law according to the Scripture, “You shall love your neighbor as yourself,” you are doing well.”

 The royal law.
-Christianity, the chosen relationship with Christ as our Savior is a religion founded on selfless, sacrificial love yet everything that’s happening in the world, including the choices political leaders make is the very opposite of royal law.
+Christianity, the chosen relationship with Christ as our Savior is a religion founded on selfless, sacrificial love yet everything that’s happening in the world, including the choices political leaders make, is the very opposite of royal law.
 The Bible does not give us a list of exclusions when Christ tells us to love our neighbors as ourselves.
 It doesn’t, at any point state that if your neighbor’s skin color, sexual orientation, or religion differs from yours that you must then cast stones.
 (And for those familiar with the Bible, you know that Jesus wouldn’t even cast said stones on anyone, even the most vile of sinners.)
 So why on earth do we as human beings consistently see ourselves as superior to others?

 2020 has done a lot of teaching thus far.
 As a white woman who’s believed to have been somewhat educated in my privilege, the Black Lives Matter movement following George Floyd’s brutal murder, the blatant lack of justice for Breonna Taylor to this day (July 17, 2020), and the lynching of multiple Black men, has allowed me to understand that I actually have a long, long way to go.
 As do many of us.
 The reality is, we’re going to be learning our whole lives—human beings are incredibly flawed, complex individuals who’ll essentially never reach utmost perfection.
 I’ve been reading a lot these days.
 I’ve watched all documentaries available on streaming networks.
 I’m still reading and watching.
 I’m still listening.
 Because for now, in this moment, that’s the right thing.
 And how we determine this is by listening to the individuals whose experiences don’t mirror our own.
 Today, the right thing is listening and amplifying Black voices who’ve been silenced too many times to count.
-The right thing is putting our attention to Black owned businesses.
+The right thing is putting our attention to Black-owned businesses.
 The right thing is learning how to be an anti-racist for not being a racist is no longer enough.
 The right thing is to continue learning.

 When we watch Black men and women lose their lives to police brutality, it’s our duty to do everything we can to help.
 When we watch human beings lose their lives or jobs because of their sexual orientation, it’s our duty to do everything we can to help.
 When we watch immigrants lose the opportunities this country supposedly promises as the land of the free, it’s our duty to do everything we can to help.
 Bottom line is, the world is a deeply twisted, horrifically unkind place today and it’s overwhelming to feel both hopeless and helpless.
 It’s overwhelming not to know how to do right by each other as a civilization where coexisting should not be such a difficult task.